 - If a suspicion of abuse warrants referral to social care, parents are informed at the same time that the referral will

-- This will usually be the case where the parent is the likely abuser.
-In these cases the social workers will inform
+- This will usually be the case where the parent is the likely abuser or where sexual abuse may have

-- We work within the Local Safeguarding Children Board guidelines.
+- We work within the Local Safeguarding Children Board/Local Safeguarding Partners guidelines.

-- We have the current version of 'What to do if you’re worried a child is being abused' for parents and staff and all
+- The current version of 'What to do if you’re worried a child is being abused' available for parents and staff and all

-staff are familiar with what to do if they have concerns.
+staff are familiar with what they need to do if they have concerns.

-made as soon as is reasonably practicable, but at the latest within14 days of the allegations being made.
+as soon as is reasonably practicable, but at the latest within 14 days of the allegations being made.

 - Contact details for the local National Society for the Prevention of Cruelty to Children (NSPCC) are also